Dr. Puneet Srivastava

 Billy handles the business and financial matters for the AU Water Resources Center.
 He has a B.S. in Industrial Relations from the University of Alabama.
 He has been with Auburn University since 1992 focused on Research Administration, following an initial career in human resources.
 He has worked in the Office of Sponsored Programs, Department of Fisheries, and College of Agriculture where he worked on both domestic and international funding arrangements for research, technical assistance and outreach projects.
 He has traveled to the Philippines, related to the establishment of the Global Water Watch program as well Romania, Uganda and China for other sponsored projects.
 He as been involved with the grants administration process that supplied funding for the Alabama Water Watch and the Global Water Watch programs for the duration of his career at Auburn.

 Sydney began volunteering as a water quality monitor with AWW in 2014 and became a citizen trainer in 2015.
 Her work with AWW involves communicating and coordinating with volunteer monitors and trainers, preparing for workshops and helping the other program staff where needed.
-In her future career, Sydney would love to work in environmental education and watershed protection.

 Rachel has a B.S. in Fisheries, Wildlife, and Conservation Biology from N.C.
 State University in 2012 and a M.S. in Wildlife Sciences from Auburn University in 2015.
 She then worked as a field biologist for a timber company, primarily conducting ecological monitoring and land management of stream, wetland, and endangered species mitigation banks in Alabama, Mississippi, and Florida.
 She joined the AWW team in May 2018.
 Her duties include a mix of outreach and research.